Live

 Stateless request handling.
 Deploy multiple instances behind a load balancer.
 Token verification works offline using cached JWKS keys.

-Built for these use cases
+Built for these workloads

 SaaS with team workspaces